net7be/appointments-showcase/README.md

 - [ ] Check that all links are correct as we have the "request free trial" one at multiple places (for instance).
 - [ ] Mention the media files from webroot/manifest in meta tags and/or the manifest file.
 - [ ] On the langSelector HTML select in header, the data-lang attribute is redundant with value.
 Requires changes in app.js.
+- [ ] The main large-screen toolbar should probably display the logo somewhere, hide it for mobile.